 What will you learn?

 We teach a little on how geology and limnology impact steelhead trout and salmon.
 We review fishing equipment that is suitable for steelhead, trout and salmon including: rods, reels, line, knots, flies, and misc extras.
 We discuss the different methods we find effective for catching trout in different types of water.
-We inform you about all the trout and salmon that swim our waters and how and when to target.
+We inform you about the trout and salmon that swim our waters, how to fish for them, and what time of year to target.
 We also go in to detail on how to read water and the terminology for the different types of water/current within our rivers and streams.
-There will be lots of information given to help all skill levels enjoy a wonderful day on the water.
+There will be lots of information given to help all skill levels enjoy a wonderful morning on the water.
 We also have time set aside to review and assist with setting up your personal fishing gear!
 We do this all during the evening before hitting the water Saturday morning.

-Once streamside, there is hands on instruction to locating fish, fly selection, and presentation.
+Once streamside, there is hands on instruction to help locating good fishing water, fly selection, and presentation.
 Our goal is to help anglers locate productive locations within the river and start fishing.
 This is not a fly casting class, but assistance and cast coaching will be given to those who need it.
 You will be in good hands with our instructors.

 What will you need to bring?

 Who can attend?

 Some other suggestions: Wading staff, net, forceps (hook removal), sunscreen, rain gear, warm base-layer clothing, and a camera.

 6 - 8 weight Fly Rod: 8 weight is a great spring rod, 6 weight is good for summer and fall.
 7 weight is a good all around.
 If you plan too focus mainly on Steelhead, an 8 weight is our suggested rod.

 6 - 8 Fly real with backing: This can be spooled with floating fly line, or running line (specific for drift fishing).